ELELAB/sentieon_wgs_pipeline/README.md

 ## Wrapper
 To submitt a sample for analysis in Computerome2, `sentieon_wrapper_v2.sh` is used.
-This script combines all the neccesary to submit the WGS Variant caling analysis of a sample/set of samples to the queuing system of the HPC.
+This script combines all the neccesary to submit the WGS Variant calling analysis of a sample/set of samples to the queuing system of Computerom2 HPC.
 It uses `submit.py` to generate and submit a PBS submission script (qsub) that runs the WGS pipeline script `sentieon_WGS_froz38.sh`  on the sample/s of interest.

 Usage: `sentieon_wrapper_v2 -[options] [absolute path to R1.fq file]`
 Options: